 Justice needed a driver.
-That way, she could use the time in the car more efficiently.
+As a result, she could use the time in the car more efficiently.
 She could answer emails, make phone calls and get caught up on other business-related tasks.
 In the end, she would find greater productivity, and more importantly, more family time.

 In 2017, while talking with another parent at a popular transportation hub—her child’s bus stop—Justice hatched an idea.
 She hoped to reduce stress and regain productivity in her life and hopefully in the lives of many like her.

 How Does It Work?

 Similar to other rideshare apps, Intercity allows customers to book rides easily through their smartphones.
 However, their scope was different than other rideshares.
 Rather than travel a few miles within a city, instead Intercity caters to customers seeking to travel out of town.